 \section{Cosmic web-dependence of galaxy morphology}

-In this section, we study the connection between the cosmic web environment of TNG50 galaxies and their 3D shapes, and kinematic morphological properties.
-We restrict all analyses below to \textit{central} (non-satellite) galaxies, as satellite galaxies are subjected to various halo and/or local environmental effects \citep[e.g.,][]{Peng12,Wetzel13,Oyarzun23} which complicate interpretations of their morphological evolution.
-We present some results for satellite galaxies specifically in Appendix~\ref{app:pro}.
-Furthermore, we only include galaxies that are within ${\dfil}\leq2$~Mpc of a filament spine, so as to ensure that we probe a width within which filaments are expected to exert some effect \citep[e.g.,][]{BJ25,Yang25}.
+In this section, we study the connection between the cosmic web environment of TNG50 galaxies and their 3D shapes and kinematic morphological properties.
+We restrict all analyses below to \textit{central} (non-satellite) galaxies, as satellite galaxies are subjected to various halo and/or local environmental effects \citep[e.g.,][]{Peng12,Wetzel13,Oyarzun23} that complicate interpretations of their morphological evolution.
+Furthermore, we only include galaxies that are within ${\dfil}\leq2$~Mpc of a filament spine to ensure that we probe a width within which filaments are expected to exert some effect \citep[e.g.,][]{BJ25,Yang25}.
 Only a small fraction of galaxies are excluded by this last requirement, as most galaxies live within this distance from a filament spine \citepalias[see also][]{Hasan24}.
 Our final results are not affected by small changes in the above cuts, e.g., changing from ${\dfil}\leq2$~Mpc to ${\dfil}\leq1$~Mpc.